kut-man/Final-Project/README.md

 ```

-If you want you can make passwords more strong.
-Just add numbers and sybols in upper variable.
+If you want, you can make passwords more strong.
+Just add numbers and symbols in upper variable.

-### We created Register button in register window but it dose not work.
+### We created Register button in register window, but it did not work.
 To make it we will create register_file function.

 This function will create files with names which we input in username entry.
 After that we can get all list of files and
 chek is this file in our computer.
 Also, we should add some limitations for registration.
 For instance: If user will
-enter strings in username entry we will return massage that in the username should be only numbers.
+enter strings in username entry we will return massage that the username should be only numbers.
 You can create
 limitations by your see.
 Be sure that you put limitations before the creating file, otherwise it will register even if
 it is incorrect